Holding Space in Business: The Sacred Role of the Heart-Centered Entrepreneur

 You cannot sustainably hold deep emotional space for others if your own nervous system is running on fumes.

-As a heart-led entrepreneur, this requires:
+As a heart-led entrepreneur, that means:

 • Tending your nervous system so you can stay present